Bitcoin’s Energy Usage Isn’t a Problem. Here’s Why.

-Since the world uses over 170,000 TWh of energy per year, that means that the entire Bitcoin network, at its peak estimated consumption level, uses less than 0.1% of the world’s energy consumption.
+Since the world uses over 170,000 TWh of energy per year, the entire Bitcoin network, at its peak estimated consumption level, uses less than 0.1% of the world’s energy consumption.
 That’s for a network with 100+ million estimated users.

 Plus, a large percentage of the energy that Bitcoin uses is from otherwise-wasted energy sources.

-The point is that the Bitcoin network is and forever will be a rounding error as far as global energy consumption is concerned, whether it’s successful or not, and its energy usage won’t exceed its long run utility (however high or low that utility ends up being).
+The point is that the Bitcoin network is and forever will be a rounding error as far as global energy consumption is concerned, whether it’s successful or not.
+Its energy usage won’t exceed its long-run utility (however high or low that utility ends up being).

-In fact, as someone with a background in electrical engineering, part of why I was drawn to Bitcoin in the first place was by seeing how efficiently its network uses energy.
-I could have picked any blockchain to invest in, or could have avoided the digital asset space altogether, or could switch my investment to another blockchain at any time.
-And yet, when I crunch the numbers, I think Bitcoin makes particularly elegant usage of energy, and is getting more energy efficient over time because it was designed properly.
+In fact, as someone with a background in electrical engineering, I was drawn to Bitcoin in the first place by seeing how efficiently its network uses energy.
+I could have picked any blockchain to invest in or could have avoided the digital asset space altogether, or could switch my investment to another blockchain at any time.
+And yet, when I crunch the numbers, I think Bitcoin makes particularly elegant usage of energy and is getting more energy efficient over time because it was designed properly.

 If that’s the case and Bitcoin’s energy usage is practically irrelevant on the global scale, how can journalists make such large, sensationalized errors?
 The answer is that it often comes down to them not understanding the scaling process that the network is going through.